Code-Institute-Submissions/pet-shelter-project/TESTING.md

 - My mentor pointed out that in Google Chrome devtools the console gave several errors on the homepage ([see screenshot](testing-screenshots/console-errors.png)).
 They were coming from the embedded YouTube video.
 We ended up fixing it by changing the no-cookie YouTube link to a regular YouTube link and removing some attributes.

+- For some phone screen sizes in landscape mode everything looked kind of zoomed in or sub-optimal ([see screenshot](testing-screenshots/landscape-issue.png)), especially on the let go and about us pages, while on other phone screen sizes it looked perfectly fine.
+My mentor reminded me of the option to target landscape mode specifically in the media queries, so I went through the whole website and improved all pages mobile responsiveness.

 ### Known bugs

 - During testing it appeared that the hamburger menu button didn't work on iPhones using Safari 10.0 or older.

 - When using Samsung Internet on an Android phone or Safari on an iPhone there are some spacing issues between several elements of the homepage ([see screenshot](testing-screenshots/SI-homepage.jpg)).

-- The website seems to be completely broken when using Internet Explorer.
+- The website seems to be completely broken when using Internet Explorer. (see [example 1](testing-screenshots/IE-homepage.png) and [example 2](testing-screenshots/IE-contact.png))

-- For some mobile screen sizes the let go and about us pages are not displaying nicely in landscape mode.
-The block element is expanding beyond the background image ([see screenshot](testing-screenshots/landscape-issue.png)).

 **_[Back to top](#contents)_**